-Let us give you an example from our very own project management software-as-a-service tool Bloo:
+Let us give you an example from our very own project management software-as-a-service tool Blue:

-The header text does a lot in one sentence:
+The header text does a lot in one short phrase:

 Then, the subheader text goes on further to show how this is the case:

-The Start Now button is extremely straightforward, and we have social proof in the form of a 5/5 star rating from a well-known software review website.
+The Contact Sales button is extremely straightforward, and (below the visual) we have social proof in the form of a 5/5 star rating from a well-known software review website.

-Finally, we show a partially cut out screenshot of the actual software, but if the website visitor wants to see the entire thing, they are going to have to engage with the website and actually scroll down to see the full image.
+Finally, we show a partially cut screen record of the actual software, but if the website visitor wants to see the entire thing, they are going to have to engage with the website and actually scroll down to see the full image.

 Mercury is a modern online bank based out of the USA.
-Coincidently, its the bank of choice for Mäd in our backend technology stack.
-You can read more about our BackOffice digital transformation here:
+Coincidentally, it's the bank of choice for Mäd in our backend technology stack.

 Their landing page hero looks like this:

-You can immediately notice a similar pattern here, and you can spot that the navigation menu, very much like our previous example of Bloo, is kept very minimalist.
-Only 3 links (with drop downs) and then a login button and a CTA to open an account, with an option to contact sales.
+You can immediately notice a similar pattern here, and you can spot that the navigation menu, very much like our previous example of Blue, is kept very minimalist.
+Only 4 links (with drop downs) and then a login button and a CTA to open an account, with an option to contact sales.

 This is not a mistake or a coincidence.
 The less clutter on your navigation bar, the more your CTA stands out and the more often it will be clicked on.

-The subheader also speaks directly to founders of tech startups, literally using the words "tech companies" followed by the word "scale", which is what every startup is trying to do.
-This word "scale" has a lot of great connotations in the startup world, and ensures that Mercury is perceived in the right manner.
+The subheader also speaks directly to founders of tech startups, literally using the words "startups of all sizes " followed by the words "the next great companies", which is what every startup is trying to do.
+This ensures that Mercury is perceived in the right manner.

-Finally, we get to the product screenshot, which instantly gives you an idea that Mercury is unlike most banks: the interface itself is beautiful and minimalist, and you almost cannot wait to try the product already.
+Finally, we get to the product sneak peek, which instantly gives you an idea that Mercury is unlike most banks: the interface itself is beautiful and minimalist, and you almost cannot wait to try the product already.

-The product mockup is also quite clever because it shows precisely the type of services such as Gusto, AWS, Stripe, and Square that technology startups would likely be using, and so it makes it feel that much more real and relatable.
+The product mockup is also quite clever because it shows precisely the type of things that technology startups would likely be keeping track of, and so it makes it feel that much more real and relatable.

-What's incredible, is that all of this is just to try and get past the three second test, and ensure that visitors do not bounce away immediately once they land on the website.
+What's incredible, is that all of this is just to try and get past the 3-second test, and ensure that visitors do not bounce away immediately once they land on the website.

-Now that we have intrigued the visitor, we have bought ourselves some time, and the next objective that we need handle is with regards to trust:
+Now that we have intrigued the visitor, we have bought ourselves some time, and the next objective that we need to handle is with regard to trust:

 Why should visitors trust us?